Shifra-Sherrow/Mine-Sweeper/README.md

-Favorite Minesweeper game, with twists to upgrade the experience!
+Favorite MineSweeper game, with twists to upgrade the experience!